monkeython/musixmatch/python-musixmatch/README.rst

 Caching support
 ===============

-Applications using :py:mod:`musixmatch.api` may take advantage of standard :py:mod:`urllib` support for **http_proxy**, so they can just set up the proper environment variable:
+Applications using python-musixmatch may take advantage of standard urllib support for **http_proxy**, so they can just set up the proper environment variable:

 http_proxy